What Do Your Customers Actually Think About Chatbots?

 Additionally, our data showed that people would chat with a bot to connect with an agent who can assist with their specific inquiry.
 Perhaps it’s because respondents are familiar with phone trees, which ask a series of prompts before redirecting a call.

-4People perceive chatbots as innovative rather than cheap
+4People perceive chatbots as innovative

 Chatbots have the potential to strongly reduce service costs for the company, so we were interested whether consumers would perceive companies that deployed them as cheap.